CosmoBlade/LetCode/README.md

 ## CLI Commands

-The following commands are available during a session[cite: 3, 6]:
+The following commands are available during a session:

 | Command | Description |
 | :--- | :--- |